On the Insertion Time of Cuckoo Hashing

-A natural question in cuckoo hashing is the following.
+\paragraph{Load Thresholds} A natural question in cuckoo hashing is the following.
 Let us denote by $I \subset U$ the set of available items.
-As $|I|$ increases, it becomes more and more unlikely that all of them can be inserted into the table so that each item is assigned to one of its~$k$ desired locations.
-In other words, if~$|I|$ is ``small'' compared to $|T|$, then with high probability, there is such an assignment to the locations in the table that respects the~$k$ choices of the items.
+As $|I|$ increases, it becomes more and more unlikely that all items can be inserted into the table so that each item $i$ is assigned to one of the~$k$ locations $h_1(i), \dots, h_k(i)$.
+In other words, if~$|I|$ is ``small'' compared to $n=|T|$, then with high probability\footnote{i.e., with probability $1 - o(1)$ as $n\to \infty$}, there is an assignment to the locations of the table that respects the~$k$ choices of each item.
 On the other hand, if~$|I|$ becomes ``large'', then such an assignment does not exist with high probability (trivially, this happens at the latest when~$n+1$ items are available).
-The important question is whether there is a critical size for~$I$ where the probability for the existence of a valid assignment drops instantaneously in the limiting case from 1 to 0, i.e., whether there is a \emph{load threshold} for cuckoo hashing.
+The important question is whether there is a critical size for~$I$ where the probability for the existence of a valid assignment drops abruptly in the limit as $n\to \infty$ from 1 to 0, i.e., whether there is a \emph{load threshold} for cuckoo hashing.
 More precisely, we say that a value $c_k^*$ is the load threshold for cuckoo hashing with $k$ choices for each element if